juliab/contact-list-webapp-tests/README.md

 This repository contains automated Behavior-Driven Development tests for a [Contact List Web Application](https://thinking-tester-contact-list.herokuapp.com/).

+## About the Contact List Application

+Contact List Application is designed solely for testing purposes and does not contain any actual data.
+It provides users with the functionality to manage their contact lists, allowing them to create, edit, or delete contacts as needed.
+Authentication is required for users to access and utilize the application's features.

+Furthermore, the application provides an accessible [REST API](https://documenter.getpostman.com/view/4012288/TzK2bEa8) designed for testing purposes.

 ## Tech Stack
 - **Java**: The primary programming language for test automation.